Icezones instead of firewalls: extended entanglement beyond the event horizon and unitary evaporation of a black hole: Abstract

 \section{Abstract}

-\widetext We examine two effects that modify the expected entanglement of states near a horizon, each of which suggests that there is no apparent need for black hole firewalls.
+\widetext We examine the basic assumptions in the original setup of the firewall paradox.
+The main claim is that a single mode of the lathe radiation is maximally entangled with the mode inside the horizon and simultaneously with the modes of early Hawking radiation.
+We argue that this situation never happens during the evolution of a black hole.
 Quantum mechanics tells us that while the black hole exists, unitary evolution maximally entangles a late mode located just outside the horizon with a combination of early radiation and black hole states, instead of either of them separately.
-Due to this extended entanglement, as the black hole ages, the local Rindler horizon is modified out to macroscopic distances from the black hole.
-Fundamentally non-local physics is not necessary to explain this result.
+One of the reasons for this is that the black hole radiation is not random and strongly depends on the geometry and charge of the black hole, as detailed numerical calculations of Hawking evaporation clearly show.
+As a consequence, one can't factor out the state of the black hole.
+However, this extended entanglement between the black hole and modes of early and late radiation indicates that, as the black hole ages, the local Rindler horizon is modified out to macroscopic distances from the black hole.
+Fundamentally non-local physics nor firewalls are not necessary to explain this result.
 We propose an infrared mechanism called {\it icezone} that is mediated by low energy interacting modes and acts near any event horizon to entangle states separated by long distances.
 These interactions at first provide small corrections to the thermal Hawking radiation.
 At the end of evaporation however the effect of interactions is as large as the Hawking radiation and information is recovered for an outside observer.
 We verify this in an explicit construction and calculation of the density matrix of a spin model.
-Another aspect of the same mechanism is the known effect of entanglement degradation of two modes near a black hole.
-The Hawking effect, namely random thermal noise, very efficiently destroys quantum correlations for an accelerated observer near the horizon.
-This effect severely limits the range of observations that an observer, especially one who jumps into a black hole after measuring the late and early modes, could perform in the vicinity of a black hole.
-Together the two effects indicate that the equivalence principle is preserved at a quantum level.